jlelong/LaTeX-Workshop-wiki/Multi-File-Projects.md

 3. **Root directory check** LaTeX Workshop iterates through all `.tex` files in the root folder of the workspace.
 The first one with `\begin{document}` is set as root.

 If no root file is found, most of the features in LaTeX Workshop will not work.

+Once the root file is determined, it is parse to discover all files it includes using `input`, `include`, `InputIfFileExists`, `subfile`, `import` and `subimport` and the process goes on recursively.
+All these files are considered to define a LaTeX project.